He raped several women in 1991 near a train station and thought he got away with it. A judge just threw the book at him.

-After 30 years, a Virginia judge finally made sure an Arlington serial rapist who terrorized women at gunpoint and evaded the police will never walk free again.
+After over three decades, a Virginia judge made sure an Arlington serial rapist who terrorized women at gunpoint and evaded the police will never walk free again.

-Last week, Arlington County Circuit Court Judge Louise DiMatteo handed a life sentence in prison to Michael F. Thomson, 65, for the serial raping of multiple women.
+Arlington County Circuit Court Judge Louise DiMatteo recently handed a life sentence in prison to Michael F. Thomson, 67, for the serial raping of multiple women.
 Thomson pleaded guilty to two counts of rape, one count of attempted abduction with intent to defile and two counts of possession of a firearm in the commission of rapes.

-"The suspect then asked the victim if she wanted him to leave and when she said yes, he fled the scene on foot," stated in a police press release, reported WUSA9.
+"The suspect then asked the victim if she wanted him to leave and when she said yes, he fled the scene on foot," a police press release stated, reported WUSA9.

 Finally, on Dec.
 2, 1991, Thompson accosted a woman on the 6100 Block of North 22nd Street.
 This time, the woman screamed.
-Then, he dropped his baseball hat and fled the scene.
+Thomson dropped his baseball hat and fled the scene.

-After evading the police for almost two decades, investigators reviewed the cold case file in 2017 and decided to employ genetic genealogy.
-A technique that involves taking a suspect’s DNA and comparing it with family members who had voluntarily submitted their DNA in various databases and depositories.
-It provides authorities with a larger pool of DNA in contrast to the national criminal database.
+After evading the police for decades, investigators reviewed the cold case file in 2017 and used genetic genealogy to compare the suspect’s DNA with family members who had voluntarily submitted their DNA in various databases and depositories.

-As a result, authorities used the DNA profile developed from the baseball hat Thomson dropped at the last rape scene and the previous rape cases, then linked it to the defendant’s close relative.
+As a result, authorities used the DNA profile developed from the baseball hat Thomson dropped at the last rape scene as well as forensic evidence collected in the previous rape cases and were able to link it to the defendant’s close relative.
 Streamlining the family tree, Thomson was finally identified as the serial rapist.

-“He was thirsty and wanted water, but he didn't want it from a can, or a glass, or a bottle,” Ortiz said.
+“He was thirsty and wanted water, but he didn't want it from a can, or a glass, or a bottle,” said Arlington Police Det.
+Rosa Ortiz, who had been relentless in her pursuit of the defendant, according to NBC Washington.
 “He wanted... a water fountain.
-Ultimately we accommodated him,” said Arlington Police Det.
-Rosa Ortiz, who had been relentless in her pursuit of the defendant, according to NBC Washington.
+Ultimately we accommodated him."

-DiMatteo sentenced Thomson to additional 56 years in prison, which is to be served concurrently to the life term.
+Judge DiMatteo sentenced Thomson to an additional 56 years in prison, which is to be served concurrent with the life term.

 Become a Front Page Detective